Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Introduction

 A significant challenge arises in environments where the Q-function has many local optima, as shown in \myfig{fig:problem}.
 An actor trained via gradient ascent may converge to a local optimum with a much lower Q-value than the global maximum.
 This leads to \emph{suboptimal} decisions during deployment and \emph{sample-inefficient} training, as the agent fails to explore high-reward trajectories~\citep{kakade2003sample}.

 To improve actors' ability to identify optimal actions in complex, non-convex Q-function landscapes, we propose the Successive Actors for Value Optimization (SAVO) algorithm.
-SAVO leverages two key insights: (1) combining multiple policies using an $\arg\max$ on their Q-values to construct a superior policy (\S\ref{sec:maximizer}), and (2) simplifying the Q-landscape by excluding lower Q-value regions based on high-performing actions, inspired by tabu search~\citep{glover1990tabu}, thereby reducing local optima and facilitating gradient-ascent (\S\ref{sec:surrogate}).
-By iteratively applying these strategies through a sequence of simplified Q-landscapes and corresponding actors, SAVO progressively finds more optimal actions.
+SAVO leverages two key insights: (1) combining multiple policies using an $\arg\max$ on their Q-values to construct a superior policy (\S\ref{sec:maximizer}), and (2) simplifying the Q-landscape by excluding lower Q-value regions based on high-performing actions, inspired by Tabu Search~\citep{glover1990tabu}---a metaheuristic that avoids cycling back to recently visited suboptimal solutions by maintaining an explicit memory of them.
+SAVO achieves this via a sequence of surrogate Q-functions that iteratively exclude the Q-value of regions below previously identified inferior actions, thereby reducing local optima and facilitating gradient ascent (\S\ref{sec:surrogate}), enabling the corresponding actors to discover higher-quality actions.

 We evaluate SAVO in complex Q-landscapes such as (i) \emph{continuous} control in dexterous manipulation~\citep{rajeswaran2017learning} and restricted locomotion~\citep{todorov2012mujoco}, and (ii) \emph{discrete} decision-making in the large action spaces of simulated~\citep{ie2019recsim} and real-data recommender systems~\citep{harper2015movielens}, and gridworld mining expedition~\citep{gym_minigrid}.
-We use the reframing of large discrete action RL to continuous action RL following~\citet{van2009using} and \citet{dulac2015deep}, where a policy acts in continuous actions, such as the feature space of recommender items (\myfig{fig:problem}), and the nearest discrete action is executed.
+We use the reframing of large discrete action RL to continuous action RL following~\citep{van2009using} and \citet{dulac2015deep}, where a policy acts in continuous actions, such as the feature space of recommender items (\myfig{fig:problem}), and the nearest discrete action is executed.

 Our key contribution is SAVO, an actor architecture to find better optimal actions in complex non-convex Q-landscapes (\mysecref{sec:approach}).
-In experiments, we visualize how SAVO's successively learned Q-landscapes have fewer local optima (\mysecref{sec:landscape}), making it more likely to find better action optima with gradient ascent.
+In experiments, we visualize how SAVO's successively learned Q-landscapes have fewer local optima (\mysecref{sec:landscape}, \mysecref{q_value_landscape}), making it more likely to find better action optima with gradient ascent.
 This enables SAVO to outperform alternative actor architectures, such as sampling more action candidates~\citep{dulac2015deep} and learning an ensemble of actors~\citep{osband2016deep} (\mysecref{sec:exp-baselines}) across continuous and discrete action RL.